Start investing on eToro

 Final thoughts

-While Albert Einstein is often credited with describing compounding as the eighth wonder of the world, the good news is that you don’t need to be a scientist to understand and incorporate the approach into your investment strategy.
-Investing with a degree of discipline and following simple and effective guidelines can help you to take advantage of the compounding effect on your way to achieving financial independence.
+While Albert Einstein is often credited with describing compounding as the eighth wonder of the world, the good news is that you don’t need to be a scientist to understand and incorporate the approach into a long-term investment strategy.

 Quiz